 Treatment for molluscum contagiosum

-Specific treatment for molluscum contagiosum will be determined by your doctor based on:
+Specific treatment for molluscum contagiosum will be discussed with you by your healthcare

 Your age, overall health, and medical history